A walk along the famous Rota Vicentina or The Way of St. Vincent in Southwestern Portugal

 Departure on your own from Odeceixe to Lisbon or Faro airport.

 NB!
-The higher price band applies to stays during 23 March – 2 April, 27 April – 1 May and 4
+The higher price band applies to stays during 28 March – 12 April due to Easter holidays.

 Practical information: ►You can fly to Lisbon Airport.
 There are shuttle buses between Lisbon airport and the city and bus transport to Santiago do Cacem.
 There is a direct bus from Odeceixe to Lisbon ►The tour is not available in July and August as it is too hot, nor in the Christmas/New Year's period.